PCOS and Bariatric Surgery – How Weight Loss Surgery May Cure PCOS Infertility

 Bariatric surgery is a tool to promote weight loss, and neither marketed for or approved for increasing fertility in women with PCOS.
 But the results of this research are promising, and similar studies have provided similar results, indicating that morbidly obese women with PCOS may find many of their symptoms resolve or diminish after bariatric surgery, including those related to ovulation and infertility.

-Weight loss surgery is considered to be the most effective and long lasting medical treatment for obesity currently available, with procedures such as gastric sleeve seeing as much as 60% excess weight loss within 6 months.
+Weight loss surgery is considered to be the most effective and long-lasting medical treatment for obesity currently available, with procedures such as gastric sleeve seeing as much as 60% excess weight loss within 6 months.
 For those whose PCOS may be caused by obesity, it is possible that you will see a reduction of symptoms, and a subsequent increase in your fertility levels.

-Weight Loss Surgery in Mexico
+Weight Loss Surgery in Mexico for PCOS

 The surgeons at Mexico Bariatric Center in Tijuana are board certified bariatric surgeons with decades of experience and international recognition for their ability to perform weight loss surgery procedures.
-If you are interested in bariatric surgery, but have found that cost has long been a prohibiting factor, give us a call today at 855-768-7247
+If you are interested in bariatric surgery but have found that cost has long been a prohibiting factor, give us a call today at 855-768-7247

 Mexico Bariatric Center has successfully performed weight loss surgery in Mexico for hundreds of men and women for less than it costs in the United States.
 If you struggle with PCOS, contact us today to find out if bariatric surgery is the right option.